robin-bosch/ip-address-tracker-frontend-mentor/README.md

 ### Challenges

 - Getting google maps to run on react.
 The most popular library has problems with the marker not staying in its position.
-- Getting the ip address on first load, as the new app router of NextJS does not expose the request object anymore, I had to switch back to the pages router.
+- Getting the ip address on first load, as the new app router of Next.JS does not expose the request object anymore, I had to switch back to the pages router.
-- Access the API when deployed as a HTTP request is not working, when the webpage is requested via HTTPS
+- Access the API when deployed as a HTTP request is not working, when the webpage is requested via HTTPS.

+#### Challenges of new Version

+- Replacing google maps with leaflet after google introduced the new street colours and the api key not working correctly anymore.
+- Creating a custom marker with react-leaflet while using the icons from the react-icons library.

 ### What I learned

-- The differences between the pages and app router in NextJS.
+- The differences between the pages and app router in Next.JS.
 - The Google API system and its billing.
 - Various server locations where a preview of my site was generated (little fun fact).

+#### What I learned with the new version

+- A better usage for useMemo, never really used useMemo before.
+- The differences between google maps and leaflet when integrating a map.
+They are quite different in their usage.

 ## Technologies used